timonoko/Beer_Can_Lid/README.md

 # Beer_can_Lid
-Beer can with screw top
+Beer can with screw top.
+May need minor scraping if too tight.

 <img src=can.png>